-Acceptance and Commitment Therapy (ACT) is one of the major evidence-based psychotherapies.
-Over the past several decades, a significant number of scientific studies have demonstrated its effectiveness in helping people alleviate suffering and live a fulfilling life.
+Acceptance and Commitment Therapy (ACT), sometimes known as ACT therapy for the general public, is one of the major evidence-based psychotherapies.
+Over the past several decades, a significant number of scientific studies have demonstrated its effectiveness in helping people alleviate suffering and live fulfilling life.
 From doctors or online, you may have heard that ACT is very useful in coping with issues like depression, anxiety, bipolar, obsessive-compulsive disorder, panic, psychosis, insomnia, trauma (PTSD), chronic pain, medical illnesses, the meaning of life, and life transitions, etc.

 What to expect from Acceptance and Commitment Therapy (ACT)?